 - Written by Ivan Dulgerov

-A new research department, “Crop Quantitative Genetics,” will be established in CPSBB
+A new research department, “Crop Quantitative Genetics,” was established in CPSBB

 In another research direction, the fruit metabolic compositions will be characterized in terms of flavour and health-related compounds to assess the impact of abiotic stress on fruit quality.
 A wide range of plant phenotypic and metabolic traits will be evaluated in tomatoes and pepper.
 Newly identified genes contributing to important traits will be subsequently validated.